 They’re the Functional Veterans.
 They did their jobs, and did them well.
 Pushing pencils or turning wrenches might not look sexy on recruiting posters, but you can’t have a military without the folks who support from behind the lines.
 Most of these guys, they served out a contract, maybe extended once or twice, and then they got out.

 And now that they’re out, there’s not much for them.
 It’s hard to market normalcy.
-The Ranger Up crowd looks down their noses at anything that smakes of POG.
+This crowd looks down their noses at anything that smacks of “POG.”
 Maybe not the folks who run the companies, but their followers absolutely do.
 Words like supply or maintenance or admin are dirty words.
 The DV groups are even more insular.
 If you’re not jacked up in the head, you’re not welcome.
 In either case, the Functional Veteran is left swinging in the breeze.

 You’ll find plenty of folks who try to pose to fit into either of the major cliques.
 That guy on the range rocking the tac vest, Molon Labe tattoo and the operator cap, well, chances are he wasn’t a Ranger.
 Knowing every word to every cadence with the word Ranger in it doesn’t count.
 And that guy on the DV page whining about how the VA screwed him out of disability for that time he sprained an ankle in basic?
 I bet he made it through his stint in the service without so much as a negative counseling statement.

 The guys who try the hardest to fit in, they tend to stand out like sore thumbs.

 But that’s the tragedy of being normal.
 No one gives a damn about you if you don’t have the right tabs or the right badges, or the right collection of paperwork.
 And that’s a shame, because the Functional Veteran makes up the vast majority of the veteran community.
 If you don’t put on a front, you’re not gonna make it into the cool kids’ club.
 Maybe it’s time that changed.